dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/task_C/task_c3.md

 ### Scenario 1: The Quizzes Tutor is used as a pedagogical tool, such that groups of students can easily use the system in their projects.
 1. Goal-source
-	- Course teachers that desire to use quizzes-tutor as a pedagogical tool, as project-study material, are the ones who provide the business goal. `(we may ask the professor which courses use Quizzes Tutor as Project-study material specifically, but we'd guess Software Engineering and Software Arquitectures?)`
+	- Course teachers that desire to use quizzes-tutor as a pedagogical tool, as project-study material, are the ones who provide the business goal.

 2. Goal-subject
 	- Course teachers that desire to use quizzes-tutor as a pedagogical tool, as project-study material, because less time is used when preparing projects and teaching process brings course students closer to a real world scenario;